 When to fly

-The best time to book flights to Vilnius is between May and September when a large number of events and festivals are held around the city.
+The best time to visit Vilnius is between May and September when a large number of events and festivals are held around the city.
 Vilnius never feels more vibrant than in the summer season when locals embrace the outdoors.
-The city can be quite cold from October until early March, apart from Uzgavenes (Shrovetide), but once the weather is warm enough, outdoor terraces pop up all over the city centre.
-Uzgavenes occurs every year on Shrove Tuesday and is one of the most memorable experiences tourists and locals will encounter in Vilnius.
-The festival is a celebration of saying farewell to winter and welcoming spring through a parade of preposterous outfits, masks and costumes.
+The city can be quite cold from October until early March, but once the weather is warm enough, outdoor terraces pop up all over the city centre.
+Book flights to Vilnius in February to experience Uzgavenes which occurs every year on Shrove Tuesday and is one of the most memorable experiences tourists and locals will encounter in Vilnius.
+The festival celebrates saying farewell to winter and welcoming spring through a parade of preposterous outfits, masks and costumes.
 Thousands of locals liven the streets of the old town to join in the celebrations of Shrovetide traditions such as games and eating out.
 To round up this monumental occasion the immolation of an enormous pagan wicker woman named More will explode alongside a chaotic snowball fight.

 The locals love eating and drinking al fresco and many restaurants will even provide outdoor blankets to ensure that their guests keep warm as night falls.
-The influx of summer tourists flying to Vilnius makes this period the most expensive time to visit the city but adventurous travellers will find plenty to do during the off-peak and shoulder seasons.
-For example the celebrated Vilnius Jazz festival that takes place annually over the course of a long weekend in the middle of October.
+The influx of summer tourists flying to Vilnius makes this a difficult time to find a cheap flight to Vilnius, but adventurous travellers will find plenty to do and cheap flights to Vilnius during the off-peak and shoulder seasons.
+For example, the celebrated Vilnius Jazz festival that takes place annually over the course of a long weekend in the middle of October.
 The festival offers around 4 days of concerts, workshops and jam sessions for spectators to enjoy through its broad outlook on current trends in jazz.

 Getting around Vilnius